mfcovington/Perl-PrereqInstaller/README.md

 - scan( FILES and/or DIRECTORIES )

-    Analyzes specified FILES and files within specified DIRECTORIES to generate a list of modules explicitly loaded and identify which are not currently installed.
+    Analyzes all specified FILES (regardless of file type) and Perl files (.pl/.pm/.cgi/.psgi/.t) within specified DIRECTORIES to generate a list of modules explicitly loaded and identify which are not currently installed.
 Subsequent use of `scan()` will update the lists of modules that are not installed (or already installed).

 - cpanm